mortazavilab/TranscriptClean/README.md

 To install TranscriptClean, simply download the files using Github's "Download ZIP" button, then unzip them in the directory where you would like to install the program.
 Alternately, you can download a specific version of the program from the Releases tab.
 The TranscriptClean script can now be run directly from the command line- just include the path.

 ## Usage
 TranscriptClean is run from the command line as follows.
-Please note that releases 2.0+ can be run in multithreaded fashion. **For additional details and examples, please see the Wiki section.**
+Please note that releases 2.0+ can be run in multithreaded fashion.
+For fastest performance, we recommend sorting your input SAM file.
+**For additional details and examples, please see the Wiki section.**

 `python TranscriptClean.py --sam transcripts.sam --genome hg38.fa --outprefix /my/path/outfile`